stve/omniauth-dropbox/README.md

 end
 ```

-You will obviously have to put in your consumer key and secret (Dropbox refers to them as App Key and App Secret).
+You will have to put in your consumer key and secret (Dropbox refers to them as App Key and App Secret).

-For additional information about OmniAuth, refer to the [wiki](https://github.com/intridea/omniauth/wiki).
+For additional information, refer to the [OmniAuth wiki](https://github.com/intridea/omniauth/wiki).

 Note on Patches/Pull Requests
 -----------------------------